tangollama/cis411_lab0/labreports/LAB_TheIbinator.md

 GitHub: [YOUR_HANDLE](https://github.com/YOUR_HANDLE)<br/>

 # Step 1: Fork this repository
-- The URL of my forked repository
+- The URL of my forked repository: https://github.com/TheIbinator/cis411_lab0
 - The accompanying diagram of what my fork precisely and conceptually represents

 # Step 2: Clone your forked repository from the command line